andrewscoolblogs/andrewscoolblogs.github.io/blogs/understanding-and-reducing-anxiety.md

 The duration of anxiety also plays a role. **If you can go a long time with low anxiety, it will generally take a lot more anxiety for a longer period of time in order to experience physical symptoms.** If you frequently have anxiety, then it may feel like it doesn't take much in order to experience physical symptoms.

 There are many different physical symptoms that you may get from having high levels anxiety.
 You might start out with a few symptoms on one day and then on another day have totally different physical symptoms.
 Or, you may even have one set of symptoms for a month, feel all better, and then a year or two later experience totally different physical symptoms when you get anxious again.
 So, the physical symptoms you get will not necessarily be the same each time.
-And the symptoms you get might be a little different than what your friends get.
+The symptoms you get might also be a little different than what your friends get.

 **Some potential physical symptoms include headache, tightness in chest, shortness of breath, chest pain, nausea, abdominal pain, lightheadedness, dizziness, diarrhea, sweating.**

 #### Causes of anxiety
 **Anxiety is caused by negative thoughts.
-You are telling yourself that something bad is going to happen.**
+With negative thoughts, you are typically telling yourself that something bad is going to happen.**

 Let's say you are on an airplane and you have a fear of flying.
 Now suddenly, there is some turbulence and you say, "We are going to crash!" **Your anxiety did not result from the turbulence.
 Your anxiety resulted from your negative thought about the turbulence.** Some others on the airplane did not immediately start to think about crashing and as a result did not feel nervous.

 **If you can change the way you think, then you can change the way you feel.**

 #### Cognitive Distortions
 **When people are anxious, their thinking tends to be very distorted and illogical.
-They tend to greatly exaggerate the amount of risk they are in.** Knowing this should help calm you down some when you feel anxious because this information should help you believe deep down that there is some change that you are exaggerating the amount of risk you are in.
+They tend to greatly exaggerate the amount of risk they are in.** Knowing this may help calm you down some when you feel anxious because this information can help you believe deep down that there is some change that you are exaggerating the amount of risk you are in.
 You may **feel** as if you are in a significant amount of danger but the amount of danger you are **actually** in is likely significantly less than the amount of danger you **feel** you are in.

 List of distortions include:
 1. All-or-Nothing Thinking: viewing things in terms of maximums or minimums with nothing in between